boat-kofi/boat-kofi/README.md

 - 👋 Hi, I’m @boat-kofi
-- 👀 I’m interested in web development
+- 👀 I’m interested in computer science
-- 🌱 I’m currently learning html
+- 🌱 I’m currently studying in the university
 - 💞️ I’m looking to collaborate on prorjects
 - 📫 How to reach me kb387210@gmail.com
 - 😄 Pronouns: he